juliakalvik/workflow-ca-kj/README.md

 ## Approach

-following the guidslines for the CA and impementing the required elements.
+We followed the guidelines for the CA and implemented the required elements.

 ## Features

-- forking a prevewis poject and made a workflow branch.
+- Forked a previous project and created a workflow branch.
-- configurating eslint,prettier and hooks.
+- Configured ESLint, Prettier, and hooks.
-- unit test vith vitest.
+- Used Vitest for unit testing.
-- adding mock token when loged in and bein removed by pressing the logout button
+- Added a mock token for when a user is logged in, which is removed when the logout button is pressed.
-- e2e test with cypress: login and landing on the profile page, loggin in with wrong profile and ending up at the error message and loggin out tests.
+- Conducted E2E tests with Cypress: tested logging in and landing on the profile page, tested logging in with the wrong email and receiving an error message, and tested logging out.
--

 ## Conclusion

-good cominication inside the group, installing the pagaes and utilites. proceded to test the functions and fixing bugs along the way. all in all everything whent good.
+There was good communication within the group.
+We resolved all issues while working physically together at school, so the Issues tab in GitHub was not used.
+We installed the necessary packages and utilities and proceeded to test the functions, fixing bugs along the way.
+Overall, everything went well.